ErickWendel/timeline/README.md

 Abstract:

-> The next level for Web developers: Machine Learning on browsers
+> Explore the Future of the Web: Discover How Machine Learning Is Transforming the User Experience in Browsers
 >
 >